1993–94 United States Senate hearings on video games: State of the industry

 By 1993, the video game industry had recovered from the 1983 crash, and was estimated to be worth US$6 billion.
 Video game consoles had reached the 16-bit era with the ability to support higher resolution graphics.
 Alongside this, video games had started to draw older players, creating a market for games with more mature content, both on home consoles and in arcades.

 During this period, two key players were Nintendo and Sega.
 Nintendo had been instrumental in helping to recover the North American market after the crash with the introduction of the Nintendo Entertainment System (NES); in 1990, Nintendo sales accounted for 90% of the US$3 billion US market.
 Its successor system, the Super Nintendo Entertainment System (SNES), was released in 1991.
 However, to avoid repeating one of the issues that caused the crash, Nintendo took care to limit and review what third-party games could be made for its platforms to avoid a glut of poor games.
 Sega, which had already released its Sega Genesis in the US in 1989, found their sales to be lagging behind Nintendo.
 In an aggressive campaign aimed at the United States market, Sega heavily pushed the game Sonic the Hedgehog, with its titular character aimed to become Sega's mascot and rival that of Nintendo's Mario.
 Sega was also less selective about which games it allowed on the platform, allowing many more third-party games onto the system to increase its library in contrast to Nintendo's.
 Further, Sega used marketing language purposely aimed at Nintendo, such as "Sega does what Nintendon't".
 By 1992, Sega had obtained 65% of the US gaming market, overtaking Nintendo's dominant position.
-Subsequently, a strong rivalry between Nintendo and Sega was formed, referred as the "Console Wars", which continued through the next decade and into the fifth generation of consoles, after which Sega dropped out of the hardware market and became principally a game developer and publisher, and at times working collaboratively with Nintendo.
+Subsequently, a strong rivalry between Nintendo and Sega was formed, referred as the "Console Wars", which continued through the next decade and into the sixth generation of video game consoles, after which Sega dropped out of the hardware market and became principally a game developer and publisher, and at times working collaboratively with Nintendo.